LeslieDancey/FME_Desktop_Advanced/schema_handling_in_dynamic_translations.md

 **2)** Start Workbench

 Start FME Workbench and begin by generating a workspace as follows: Reader Format GML (Geography Markup Language)

+Reader Dataset C:\FMEData2015\Data\Emergency\FireHalls.gml

+Writer Format GML (Geography Markup Language)
+Writer Dataset C:\FMEData2015\Output\NewCommunityMap.gml
+Workflow Options Dynamic Schema

+**3)** Add Reader

+So far; so good.
+Now let’s add a Reader for the new parks data.

+Select Readers > Add Reader from the menubar.
+Add a Reader as follows:

+Format MapInfo TAB (MITAB)
+Dataset C:\FMEData2015\Data\Parks\Parks.tab
+Workflow Single Merged Feature Type

+Connect the new Reader feature type up to the existing Writer feature type.

+**4) **Add Resource Reader

+One of the requirements was to use the existing schema where possible.
+With the firehalls it wasn’t possible, since that never existed in the CommunityMaps before.

+However, the parks dataset does exist in the current CommunityMaps dataset, so we’ll need to use that schema.

+So, select Readers > Add Reader as Resource.